ncopa/lddtree/README.md

   -a              Show all duplicated dependencies
   -x              Run with debugging
-  -b <backend>    Force use of specific backend tools (scanelf or binutils) -R <root>       Use this ROOT filesystem tree --no-auto-root  Do not automatically prefix input ELFs with ROOT --no-recursive  Do not recursivly parse dependencies
+  -b <backend>    Force use of specific backend tools (scanelf or readelf) -R <root>       Use this ROOT filesystem tree --no-auto-root  Do not automatically prefix input ELFs with ROOT --no-recursive  Do not recursivly parse dependencies